From the Tag: Homes for Sale

 For investors in Charleston SC the real estate game is a tricky one.
 We all made thousands and — probably millions if you add it all up — flipping houses, leasing offices and renovating condos.
 Then the real estate market collapsed, throwing the U.S. into the 2007-2009 recession.

 Now the prognosis for real estate investments is looking much better, though it’s anything but simple.
 Some commercial real estate has rebounded, with investors craving income that real estate provides, while Low-country residential Charleston real estate — particularly single-family homes — may be at once-in-a-lifetime bargain prices.
+Multifamily properties in SC and believe it or not, mobile home parks are very popular investment strategies for those looking into real estate investment over traditional REITs, or stocks.

 Four top experts were asked for their take on the the opportunities and potential pitfalls facing real estate investors in the coming years.
 Edited excerpts of their interviews follow: